ariDev1/MSO5000_liveview/docs/Rigol_Power_Analysis_Whitepaper.md

 This test can be performed without high voltages or complex circuits—just a resistor load, low-voltage supply, and 1mΩ shunt.
 Screenshots and logs will confirm the tool’s internal misbehavior.

 ---

-## 9. Summary and Checklist for Reliable Power Measurements

 For accurate and meaningful power analysis on the Rigol MSO5000, users should follow this checklist: